aws-samples/amazon-sagemaker-studio-secure-sso/README.md

 # amazon-sagemaker-studio-secure-sso

-## Architecture of the solution
+## Solution Overview

+### Description

 This solution provides a way to deploy SageMaker Studio in a private and secure environment.
 The solution integrates with a [Custom SAML 2.0 Application](https://docs.aws.amazon.com/singlesignon/latest/userguide/samlapps.html) as the mechanism to trigger the authentication to Amazon SageMaker Studio.
 It requires that the Custom SAML application is configured with the Amazon API Gateway endpoint URL as its ACS (Assertion Consumer Service) and needs mapping attributes containing the AWS SSO User ID as well as the Amazon SageMaker Domain Domain ID.
 The Amazon API Gateway is configured to trigger an AWS Lambda function that parses the SAML response to extract the Domain ID and User ID and use it to generate the SageMaker Studio Presigned URL and eventually perform redirection to log the user in Amazon SageMaker Studio.
 The control of the environment that SageMaker Studio users are able to login from is done by an AWS IAM Policy that includes a condition to allow the generation of the predefined URL only from specific(s) IPs, which is attached to the AWS Lambda function.
 The Amazon SageMaker Studio Domain creates an Amazon EFS mount where some user specific data Amazon SageMaker Studio Domain is persisted, note that the automated deletion process of this project will NOT delete the Amazon EFS mount and its content.
+Finally, along with the core components of the solution, a couple EC2 instances are deployed in order to easily demonstrate the expected behaviours experienced by the end user.

+### Architecture Diagram

 ![image info](./img/sso-sm-architecture.png)